SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 ### Default Processing Flow

 When an MCP Server is created, SAP Integration Suite automatically applies a default processing template.
 This template provides the runtime flow required to receive, authenticate, authorize, and forward requests to the backend service.
+> [!NOTE]
+> **No action needed** — the default policy settings are pre-configured and ready to use.
+You do not need to modify any policy for this workshop.

 | Component | Role |
 |---|---|